surelybassy/RegressionAnalysisProject/SQL Queries/SQL_Tasks.md

 HAVING price > (SELECT AVG(price)*2 FROM house_price_data);
 ```

 ### 14. Most customers are interested in properties with three or four bedrooms.
-What is the difference in average prices of the properties with three and four bedrooms?
+What is the difference in average prices of the properties with three and four bedrooms?   **COMPLETE**

 *The difference between the average value of 3 adn 4 bedroom properties is $169288.09.*